DanyGames2014/UniTweaks/README.md

 ### Gameplay
 * No Food Wastage - Prevents you from eating when your health is already full
+* Step Assist - Allows you to step up one block

 ### Old Features
 * Disable Dead Bush Generation